Ahmadshen/Bytewise_DevOps_Notes/DevOps/week5.md

 ## - Story point anti-pattern
 - Evaluating a story to wall-clock time.
 - Humans are bad at estimating wall clock time.

+# 6&7 Sprint, Product Backlog, Backlog Refinement
+## Sprint
+- A sprint is a time-boxed period during which a development team works to complete a set of user stories.
+The length of a sprint can vary, but it is typically between one and four weeks.

 ## Building the Product Backlog
 - The product backlog contains all the unimplemented stories not in a sprint.
 - Stories are ranked in order of importance or business value.